BaselHack2024/baselhack24_plan_b/README.md

 python -m pip install -r requirements.txt
 ~~~

+Make sure the OpenAI API key is stored within `/code/api/.env` file and can be read from the programm.

 After the dependencies are installed, you can run the backend with the following command in the app directory: